-1. Baccalaureate (four-year degree) for entry into the M.S. program and 60 credit hours beyond a baccalaureate degree for admission to the Ph.D. program if a master's degree has not been earned.
+- 1. Baccalaureate (four-year degree) for entry into the M.S. program and 60 credit hours beyond a baccalaureate degree for admission to the Ph.D. program if a master's degree has not been earned. - Nutrition concentrations require an overall 3.00 GPA in undergraduate study for entry into the M.S. degree program and a 3.00 GPA for all master's coursework if applying to the Ph.D. program. - Food Science and Technology concentrations require a 2.75 GPA but a 3.00 is preferred.
+Typically, a 2.75 GPA requires provisional admittance.

-- Nutrition concentrations require an overall 3.00 GPA in undergraduate study for entry into the M.S. degree program and a 3.00 GPA for all master's coursework if applying to the Ph.D. program. - Food Science and Technology concentrations require a 2.75 GPA but a 3.00 is preferred.
-Typically, a 2.75 GPA requires provisional admittance. - The Health Promotion concentration requires a 2.75 GPA but a 3.00 is preferred.
-Grad point averages between 2.50 and 2.75 may be considered for provisional admission at the discretion of program faculty.
+- The Health Promotion concentration requires a 2.75 GPA but a 3.00 is preferred.
+Grad point averages between 2.50 and 2.75 may be considered for provisional admission at the discretion of program faculty. - English proficiency is required for non-English speakers.
+Some international students may be exempt based on country of origin.